kyma-project/cli/docs/gen-docs/kyma_alpha_deploy.md

       --cert-manager string         Installs cert-manager from the specified static version. an empty string skips the installation. (default "v1.11.0")
   -c, --channel string              Select which channel to deploy from. (default "regular")
       --dry-run                     Renders the Kubernetes manifests without actually applying them.
+  -f, --force-conflicts             Forces the patching of Kyma spec modules in case their managed field was edited by a source other than Kyma CLI.
   -k, --kustomization stringArray   Provide one or more kustomizations to deploy.
                                     Each occurrence of the flag accepts a URL with an optional reference (commit, branch, or release) in the format URL@ref or a local path to the directory of the kustomization file.
                                     Defaults to deploying Lifecycle Manager and Module Manager from GitHub main branch. (default [https://github.com/kyma-project/lifecycle-manager/config/default])